-REACH was born in 2010 as a joint initiative of two International NGOs (IMPACT Initiatives and ACTED) and the United Nations Operational Satellite Applications Programme (UNOSAT).
-REACH's purpose is to promote and facilitate the development of information products that enhance the humanitarian community's decision making and planning capacity for emergency, reconstruction and development contexts.
+REACH was born in 2010 as a joint initiative of two International NGOs (IMPACT Initiatives and ACTED) and the United Nations Institute for Training and Research (UNITAR) Operational Satellite Applications Programme (UNOSAT).
+REACH's purpose is to promote and facilitate the development of information products that enhance the humanitarian community's decision making and planning capacity for emergency, reconstruction and development contexts, supporting and working within the framework of the humanitarian reform process.
 REACH facilitates information management for aid actors through three complementary services: (a) need and situation assessments facilitated by REACH teams; (b) situation analysis using satellite imagery; (c) provision of related database and (web)-mapping facilities and expertise.

 IMPACT Initiatives is a humanitarian NGO, based in Geneva, Switzerland.
 The organisation manages several initiatives, including the REACH Initiative.
-The IMPACT team comprises specialists in data collection, management and analysis and GIS.
+The IMPACT team comprises specialists in data collection, management and analysis, GIS and remote-sensing.
 IMPACT was launched at the initiative of ACTED, an international NGO whose headquarter is based in Paris and is present in thirty countries.
-The two organizations have a strong complementarity formalized in a global partnership, enabling IMPACT to benefit from ACTED's operational support on its fields of intervention.
+The two organizations have a strong complementarity formalized in a global partnership, which allows particularly IMPACT to benefit from ACTED's operational support on its fields of intervention.

-We are currently looking for a REACH Senior Assessment Officer to support our Humanitarian Situation Monitoring (HSM) unit in the Equatorias region of South Sudan.
+We are currently looking for a REACH Senior Assessment Officer to support our Humanitarian Situation Monitoring (HSM) unit in South Sudan.

-Supervisor: REACH Assessment Manager
+Supervisor: REACH Research Manager

 Title: REACH Senior Assessment Officer

-Location: Juba, South Sudan
+Location: Wau, South Sudan, with frequent travel to field bases

-Contract duration: 6 months
+Contract duration: 6-12 months

 Start date: ASAP